bahrus/proxy-props/README.md

 Two way binding --

-Single channel in both directions
+Single channel in both directions, one channel per direction

-1. "Reactive" (web) components -- Web component has "state" which is passed down, or distributed in some way, to the elements inside (ShadowRoot).
+1. "Reactive" (web) components -- Web component has "state" which is passed down via props, or distributed in some way, to the elements inside (ShadowRoot).
 2. Elements inside pass (via subscription) data back up to web component state controller via (custom) events, which then distributes derived state changes to other sub components in its (ShadowDOM) realm.

 Multiple channel two-way binding --